Skip to content

 Create your own class by extending BaseExceptionCode and declare your error codes once:

-from APIException import BaseExceptionCode
+from api_exception import BaseExceptionCode

 class CustomExceptionCode(BaseExceptionCode):

-# Format: KEY = (code, message, description)
+# Format: KEY = (code, message, description, rfc7807_type, rfc7807_instance)

 USER_NOT_FOUND = ("USR-404", "User not found.", "The user ID does not exist.")